chrisbra/csv.vim/README.md

 This will disable the progressbar and slightly improve performance (since no additional redraws are needed).

-Note: this command does not work for fixed width columns `csv-fixedwidth`
+Note: this command does not work for fixed width columns [Fixed width columns](#fixed-width-columns)

-See also `csv-arrange-autocmd` on how to have vim automaticaly arrange a CSV file upon entering it.
+See also [Autocommand on opening/closing files](#autocommand-on-openingclosing-files) on how to have vim automaticaly arrange a CSV file upon entering it.

 ## UnArrangeColumn